-The UndocuAlly Support Group was formed by a group of faculty and staff concerned for the undocumented student population at SRJC.
-The creation of the group took place before the Undocu · Immigrant · Dream Center Coordinator position was created, however the Undocu · Immigrant · Dream Center Coordinator became the lead for the UndocuAllies Support Group during Fall 2018.
+In the past, the UndocuAlly Support Group was formed by a group of faculty and staff concerned for the undocumented student population at SRJC.
+The creation of the group took place before the UIDC Coordinator position was created, however the UIDC Coordinator became the lead for the UndocuAllies Support Group during Fall 2018.
 The UndocuAlly Support Group typically meets once a month, but it is currently on hiatus due to the pandemic.
+We are not meeting anymore, but it is something that we want to bring back in the future.